loic-prieto/moosex-dic/doc/docs/container_usage.md

 }
 ```

-The container will inspect the attributes of the specified class and if any of them has the Injected
+The container will inspect the attributes of the specified class and if it can find it's types
-trait, it will try to fetch the corresponding service for it.
+in the service registry, it will inject them.
-The container cannot inject any attribute that has not an Injected trait, which means that attributes
+The container cannot inject any attribute type that has not been registered, which means that
-that do not have default values and are required will raise an error while building the class.
+attributes that do not have default values and are required will raise an error while building
+the class.

 ```perl
 package MyApp::AccountService::MongoDB;